How to write great meeting invitation emails (samples & top tips)

 Why meeting invitation emails have to be compelling

 The idea behind meeting invitation emails is to get people to come to your meeting.
 Meetings that happen without the right people attending aren’t as worthwhile.
-And if it’s a one-to-one session, getting your participant to join dictates whether or not the meeting goes ahead.
-So persuasion plays a part…
+And if it’s a one-to-one session, getting your participant to join dictates whether the meeting goes ahead.
+So, persuasion plays a part…

 What also matters is the context of hectic daily schedules with multiple demands on people’s time.
 Individuals are picky about which meetings they attend (unless mandatory), so your meeting invitation email needs to communicate clearly, effectively, and persuasively.
 If you fail, people will ignore or reject your invitation.